Sourav1429/Solved_coding_question_DSA/README.md

 len(Entryi[0]) < len(Entryj[0]) OR
 (len(Entryi[0]) == len(Entryj[0]) AND len(Entryi[1]) < len(Entryj[1])) OR * * *
 (len(Entryi[0]) == len(Entryj[0]) AND ... len(Entryi[k] < len(Entryj[k]))

+69) inversion_count.java: Given an array of integers A. If i < j and A[i] > A[j] then the pair (i, j) is called an inversion of A. Find the total number of inversions of A modulo (109 + 7).
+70) maximum_unsorted_subarray.java: Given an array A of non-negative integers of size N. Find the minimum sub-array Al, Al+1 ,..., Ar such that if we sort(in ascending order) that sub-array, then the whole array should get sorted.
+If A is already sorted, output -1.